Probing dynamical dark energy with late-time data: Evidence, tensions, and the limits of the $w_0w_a$CDM framework

 \section{Abstract}

-We test the dynamical dark-energy $w_0w_a$CDM (CPL) framework against $\Lambda$CDM using CMB anisotropies and lensing together with late-time distance probes: DESI DR2 BAO, the completed SDSS-IV BAO consensus compilation, a transverse/angular BAO compilation (BAOtr), and the Cepheid-calibrated PantheonPlus SN~Ia likelihood (PP\&SH0ES).
-We find that CPL inferences are strongly dataset-dependent.
-With CMB data alone, the broad geometric degeneracy in $(H_0,\Omega_{\rm m},w_0,w_a)$ admits an extrapolation tail that can extend to $q_0<-1$ (super-acceleration), whereas adding DESI DR2 BAO pulls the reconstruction toward a weakly accelerating or nearly coasting present-day Universe ($q_0\simeq 0$).
-In contrast, combining CMB with PP\&SH0ES and BAOtr yields a conventional moderately accelerating expansion ($-1<q_0\lesssim 0$) and substantially reduces the Hubble tension.
-Across all combinations, $w(z\to\infty)=w_0+w_a<-1$, while at post-recombination redshifts the expansion remains matter dominated ($q\to1/2$).
-The origin of this behavior can be traced to low-redshift distance information: BAOtr and DESI prefer different BAO distance ratios at $z\lesssim 0.5$, which propagates into divergent expansion histories in CPL.
-In all cases, $r_{\rm d}$ stays nearly unchanged, indicating that shifts in $H_0$ arise from late-time expansion freedom rather than early-Universe physics.
-Bayesian evidence mirrors this contingency: it is strong for CPL mainly when PP\&SH0ES and/or BAOtr are included, while it is inconclusive for CMB-only and CMB+DESI and moderately favors $\Lambda$CDM for CMB+SDSS.
-Overall, our results show that the apparent support for CPL and its ability to ease the Hubble tension are not universal but depend sensitively on the adopted low-redshift distance data, motivating either more flexible late-time models or closer scrutiny of residual systematics in current BAO determinations.
+We test the dynamical dark-energy $w_0w_a$CDM (CPL) framework against $\Lambda$CDM using CMB anisotropies and lensing together with DESI DR2, SDSS-IV, transverse/angular BAO (BAOtr), and Cepheid-calibrated PantheonPlus SN~Ia data.
+CPL inferences are strongly dataset-dependent.
+CMB data alone leave a broad geometric degeneracy, while DESI DR2 BAO pulls the reconstruction toward weak present-day acceleration.
+In contrast, CMB combined with PP\&SH0ES and BAOtr favors a moderately accelerating expansion and substantially reduces the Hubble tension.
+The origin of this behavior can be traced to low-redshift distance information: BAOtr and DESI/SDSS prefer different BAO distance ratios at $z\lesssim0.5$, which drives divergent CPL expansion histories.
+We quantify this mismatch directly at the data level by comparing angular BAO scales, including the common $z=0.510$ point and a conservative local interpolation of BAOtr with no extrapolation.
+Within CPL, where pre-recombination physics is fixed, $r_{\rm d}$ remains nearly unchanged, so shifts in $H_0$ are absorbed by late-time expansion freedom rather than by a change in the sound horizon.
+Bayesian evidence is likewise contingent on the low-redshift data: it favors CPL mainly when PP\&SH0ES and/or BAOtr are included, is inconclusive for CMB-only and CMB+DESI, and moderately favors $\Lambda$CDM for CMB+SDSS.
+These results show that apparent support for CPL and its ability to ease the Hubble tension are not universal, motivating more flexible late-time models and closer scrutiny of BAO systematics.